Buying a Home? Get CreditSmart

 Have a comment or question about this post?
 Email us to let us know what's on your mind.

-Our Executive Perspectives blog features insights from company leaders on key trends in housing finance and how Freddie Mac is supporting the nation's housing recovery.
+Our Executive Perspectives feature insights from company leaders on key trends in housing finance and how Freddie Mac is supporting the nation's housing recovery.

 Financial Literacy Matters